PerfectlySoft/PerfectDocs/guide/MySQL.md

 ## MySQL Server API

 The MySQL server API provides you with a set of tools to connect to and work with MySQL server instances.
 This includes basic connections, disconnections, querying the instance for databases/tables, and running queries (which is actually a light wrapper for the full [Statements API](#mysql-statements-api).
-Results are returned, however, they handled and manipulated with the [Results API](#mysql-results-api).
-Statements also have their own [Satements API](#mysql-statements-api) that lets you work with statements in much more detail that simply running queries though the main MySQL class.
+Results returned, however, are handled and manipulated with the [Results API](#mysql-results-api).
+Statements also have a [Satements API](#mysql-statements-api) that lets you work with statements in much more detail that simply running queries though the main MySQL class.

 ### init